dosaic/dosaic/Extensions/NanoId/README.md

 ## Usage

-There are no stand alone usages for this lib, please take a look at one of the persistence plugins which implements the abstract types included in this lib.
+There are no stand alone usages for this lib, please take a look at one of the persistence plugins which implements the abstract and interface types included in this lib.